W-David-Porter/acim/src/workbook/part-i/37-my-holiness-blesses-the-world/index.md

 6. The shorter exercises consist of repeating the idea as often as you can.
 ²It is particularly helpful to apply it silently to anyone you meet, using his name as you do so.
-³It is essential to use the idea if anyone seems to cause an adverse reäction in you.
+³It is essential to use the idea if anyone seems to cause an adverse reaction in you.
 ⁴Offer him the blessing of your holiness immediately, that you may learn to keep it in your own awareness.

 ---